MANDYTSANG007/RefactoringForHoriseon/README.md

 # Horiseon Code Refactor

-The purpose of this project is to increase Horiseon's web accessibility.
+The purpose of this project is to refactor Horiseon's, a marketing agency, website for increasing its web accessibility.
 By doing so, the site will gain higher ranking in search engines which generates more traffic for the business.
-Accessible sites also benefit individuals regardless of disability, hence, adhere to accessibility standards.
+Accessible sites benefit the public regardless of disability, and hence adhere to accessibility standards.

 All elements from the site have been improved for long-term sustainability without the change of site appearance and functionality.